-Ischia is located in the Bay of Naples, about two hours with boat from the port of Naples.
-You can easy get around the island with bus, but if you want to explore the north and south of the island, renting a car is the best option.
+Ischia is located in the Bay of Naples, about two hours by boat from the port of Naples.
+You can easily get around the island by bus, but renting a car is the best option if you want to explore the north and south of the island.

 Barano D’Ischia is a great place to stay with both groceries shops and small Italian tavernas near by.
 I stayed in a beautiful villa in Barano D’Ischia from the late 17th century.
 Over the years the descendants of the family have restored the villa, but kept the classic style of this farmhouse and vineyard.

-In the huge garden you can find a lot of fresh fruit and vegetable depending on season, including tomatoes, eggplants and peppers.
-From March to August you can enjoy zucchinis, radishes, peas, different beans, lettuce and potatoes.
+In the huge garden, you can find many fresh fruit and vegetables depending on the season, including tomatoes, eggplants, and peppers.
+From March to August, you can enjoy zucchinis, radishes, peas, different beans, lettuce, and potatoes.
 The season of the sweet orange is from autumn to spring, while lemons are fresh throughout the year.
 And wow, the grapevines actually taste like wine.

-The closest, elongated beach from Barano D’Ischia is Maronti beach.
-On this beach you can find all kinds of restaurants and beach bars with sun beds and umbrellas.
-When you climb down the steep way from Barano to Maronti, you drive pass Paradise Restaurant.
-This place is located on a clip with perfect view of the Bay of Naples and further south on Ischia.
+The closest, elongated beach from Barano D’Ischia is Maronti Beach.
+On this beach, you can find all kinds of restaurants and beach bars with sun beds and umbrellas.
+When you climb down the steep way from Barano to Maronti, you drive past Paradise Restaurant.
+This place is located on a clip with a perfect view of the Bay of Naples and further south on Ischia.

 The old Romans knew how to indulge in splendor and wellness.
 Ischia is one of the few islands that still have natural thermal baths.
-The thermal baths of Cavascura is hollowed into the rock of a deep valley.
-Situated about 300 meters from Maronti beach.
+The thermal baths of Cavascura are hollowed into the rock of a deep valley.
+Situated about 300 meters from Maronti Beach.

 At this hidden wellness spot, you can spend a whole day and live like a true Roman.
-The thermal baths of Cavascura offers preserved caves, a small waterfall, sauna and hot spring heated from the volcano.
-Treat yourself and take the full package, including mud mask for face and body.
+The thermal baths of Cavascura offer preserved caves, a small waterfall, a sauna, and a hot spring heated by the volcano.
+Treat yourself and take the full package, including a mud mask for your face and body.
 This experience is divine.

-The island of Ischia has one of the richest and most varied hydrothermal resources in the world because of the volcano.
+The island of Ischia has one of the world’s richest and most varied hydrothermal resources because of the volcano.
 That’s why you can find so many thermal parks throughout the island.
 Try Poseidon Thermal Garden or Negomobo Thermal Park, if you want a full spa day.

 The spring of the nymphs of Nitrodi is situated on the top of the mountain and is surrounded by aromatic and medical plants.
-This is perfect for a therapeutically treatment for body and mind, just like they did in Roman times.
-The water of Nitrodi is known for giving special therapeutic benefits, so people come here to bath and drink the water.
+This is perfect for a therapeutic treatment for body and mind, just like they did in Roman times.
+The water of Nitrodi is known for giving special therapeutic benefits, so people come here to bathe and drink the water.

 If you climb up to Mount Epomeo, about 800 meters above sea level, you will understand that Ischia has been nicknamed “The Green Island” .
 The view is stunning!
 Another natural attraction on Ischia is the La Mortella garden.
 It is considered one of Italy’s most fascinating gardens.